sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freetds-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Libraries for freetds
+Short desc    : Libraries for freetds
 URL          : http://www.freetds.org/
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : FreeTDS is a project to document and implement the TDS (Tabular
+Descript     : FreeTDS is a project to document and implement the TDS (Tabular
              : DataStream) protocol.
 TDS is used by Sybase(TM) and Microsoft(TM) for
              : client to database server communications.
 FreeTDS includes call
              : level interfaces for DB-Lib, CT-Lib, and ODBC.